gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 **The sign of the effect flips within a single metric.** Range error is worse at narrow widths and better at wide widths, in the same runs, on the same seeds.
-That flip is the finding, and it needs no second metric family to
+That flip is the finding, and it needs no second metric to establish.
-establish: a mechanism that were simply noisier, or simply better, could not produce it.
-The policy is not trading accuracy for accuracy at random — it is moving error from wide queries to narrow ones, which is what a threshold policy is supposed to do.
+A mechanism that were uniformly noisier would lose at every width; one that were uniformly better would win at every width.
+Neither happened: on `age` at `rho = 0.16` the ratio runs 1.49, 1.11, 0.78, 0.62, 0.68 — it crosses.
+The policy is moving error from wide queries to narrow ones, which is what a threshold policy is built to do.

-**Cell error tells you the price is real and always paid.** Workload error is the control.
-If the policy were winning on ranges by being quietly weaker overall, cell error would not be uniformly worse — it would be uniformly better.
-It is uniformly worse, 25 runs for 25, which is what a genuine trade looks like rather than a sensitivity bug.
-A cell-error ratio below 0.9× would have indicated the latter.
+**Cell error shows the price is real and always paid.** Workload error is the control.
+If the policy were winning on ranges merely by being quietly weaker overall, cell error would be uniformly *better*, not worse.
+It is worse in all 25 paired runs, which is what a genuine trade looks like rather than a sensitivity bug — a cell-error ratio below 0.9× would have indicated the latter.

 **The smallest-θ attribute behaves differently, in the predicted direction.**
 `education.num` has θ=2, so almost every measured interval is wider than its